 - Step 4: Pay the Fees

 - When you submit your paperwork for a DBA, you will need to pay any required fees.
 The fee for setting up a DBA varies between counties.
 For example, the fee in Los Angeles County is $26 for the first name and $5 for any additional name.
 Placer County has a fee of $30 for the first name and $5.50 for any additional name.

 - Step 5: Follow Up

 - The statement expires five years after it was filed.
 You will need to refile before that date is up, but you won't need to publish your DBA California statement again as long as there haven't been any changes.

 Your county clerk will have all the forms that you need.
 In some counties, you can do online searches and submit forms online.
 Each county has different forms, so you will need to contact each county in which you operate to ensure you have the correct paperwork.

 There are many legal, financial and tax implications involved in changing your company's name to a DBA in California.
 It's important to know that changing the name of your business in California will not affect its entity status for tax reasons.
 The business entity you selected when forming the company, such as LLC or S-corporation, will determine its tax status.

 If you need help with a DBA California, you can post your legal needon UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.